 Here are some tips for helping you succeed!
-These are especially important to note if this is the first time you've ever used a kit like this.
+These are especially important to note if it is your first time using a kit like this one.

-- You will obtain the best results if your hand is not at an angle.
+- You will obtain the best results if your hand is not at an angle when you cast it.
 Any attempt to cast fingers that are not at the lowest point in the bucket may lead to some mishaps.

 - Have someone help you by reading the instructions to you, helping you with mixing, or tending to any children who are a part of the process.

 - Put water in the bucket first before the molding powder.
 The material may set early if there isn't enough water.